Gyoza vs. dumpling: Gyoza is a dumpling, but not all dumplings are gyoza!

 As I mentioned earlier, gyoza is a Japanese type of dumpling.
 But if we compare gyoza to Chinese dumplings, the main difference is the filling.

-While gyozas are usually filled with ground pork, cabbage, spring onion, garlic, and ginger and then dipped into a soy-based sauce, dumplings can contain a whole variety of ingredients.
+While gyoza wrappers are usually filled with ground pork, cabbage, spring onion, minced garlic, and ginger and then are dipped into a soy-based sauce, dumplings can contain a whole variety of ingredients.

-As well, gyoza fillings are wrapped in a thin wheat flour dough, while some dumplings like Chinese xiao long bao are large thicker dough dumplings.
+As well, gyoza filling is wrapped in a thin wheat flour dough, while some dumplings like Chinese xiao long bao have large, thicker dough dumpling wrappers.

 Many of the world’s favorite dumplings are made of wheat flour.
 However, gyoza is commonly made from pre-fabricated thin wrappers.